 The Himalayan Writing Retreat (THWR) is that big leap.
-You go into wild, crazy India, only to find us and Erika Krouse – an award winning faculty member from the Lighthouse writers workshop of Denver - waiting for you at the other end.
+You go into wild, crazy India, only to find Alex Lemon – an award winning faculty member from Texas Christian University - waiting for you at the other end.
+And he is supported by the team from the Himalayan Writing Retreat.
 This ten-day trip starts at the Taj Mahal, but you spend most of your time in the peaceful, inspiring Himalayas.

 For a first-timer, India can be scary and exciting in equal measure.
 We keep the excitement high, but ensure the scary bits are contained.
 We meet you at the airport.
 We arrange for hotel stays.
-The travel to the Taj Mahal and the Himalayas is pre-booked, with all picks and drops pre-arranged.
-In the Himalayas, you stay at the retreat center of two published authors who designed their place for writers seeking inspiration.
+The travel to the Taj Mahal and the Himalayas is pre-arranged with all picks and drops taken care of.
+You stay at the retreat center built by two published authors who designed their place for writers seeking inspiration.

 The serenity of the rural Himalayas is a stark contrast to the touristy India of the first two days.
-In these mountains too, you continue to discover a sliver of India everyday, but at a relaxed, unhurried pace.
+In the mountains you continue to discover a sliver of India everyday, but at a relaxed, unhurried pace.
 Up here, you write in the halo of Himalayan peaks which dwarf Mt.
 McKinley.
-Alex Lemon & Chetan Mahajan - both published authors – mentor you as you channel India’s vibrancy into your writing.
 If you have questions about India , click here to read our India travel FAQs.

 Group members will have the opportunity to have their writing workshopped.
 We will offer each other critical, creative and constructive feedback to help one’s work hew toward it’s authorial vision and discover its biggest life.
 Students will submit 7-10 pages of work to the group in advance, before arriving to India.
 Depending on group size, we may also use this time to workshop work created since arriving in India.
 These pieces will be submitted to the group the previous evening and may be extensions of the creative writing exercises done in-session.